Our seafood quality is a labor of love.

 The most important step in our quality process is bleeding.
 It is the blood that makes a fish taste “fishy,” not the fish itself.
 Therefore, we do everything we can to ensure that all of the blood is removed, leaving nothing but the pure taste of the fish.

-After thoroughly pressure bleeding (see below) and gutting our salmon, we immediately chill the fish in slush ice, bringing it down to temperature to prevent any decay of the meat.
-Thanks to the close proximity of our fishing grounds to Juneau’s international airport, we’re able to quickly unload our catch and get it processed and ready for shipment within hours of harvest.
+After thoroughly pressure bleeding and gutting our salmon, the fish immediately chilled in slush ice, lowering the temperature to just above freezing.
+The close proximity of our fishing grounds to Juneau’s international airport allows us to ship our catch within hours of harvest.
 We utilize extra care and attention when packaging our fish and custom-tailor each shipment to ensure that it arrives to our customers in the same condition as when it left our dock.

 With quality being our #1 goal, we’re constantly adapting and improving our process so that our customers consistently get the very highest quality salmon possible in the marketplace.
 We strive for perfection and take great pride in sharing our premium product with our customers, friends, and families.

-Years ago, we helped pioneer a technique for bleeding salmon that is now used on all of our fishing boats.
-Known as "pressure bleeding," this special method allows us to remove all of the blood from the salmon's flesh, meaning that you are left with a pristine piece of fish and no fishy smell or taste.
-Chances are you've never had a pressure-bled salmon, since 99% of the wild salmon in the marketplace is not pressure bled.
-For Taku River Reds™, pressure bleeding is not an option; it's part of who we are and what we do.
-And once you try a pressure-bled salmon, you’ll understand why.
+Years ago, we helped pioneer a technique for bleeding salmon known as "pressure bleeding."
+This allows us to remove all of the blood from the salmon's flesh, meaning that you are left with a pristine piece of fish and no fishy smell or taste.
+Chances are you've never had a pressure-bled salmon, since less than 1% of the wild salmon in the marketplace is pressure bled.
+Once you try a pressure-bled salmon, you’ll understand why we do it this way.

 How it works: